wizzicollo/Pizza/README.md

 # project name
-- Pizza
+- Pizza-Inn

 ## author name
 - Collins Kiprutoh

 ## description of project

-     This project is aimed at creating a platform that enables users order type of pizza from where they are located and they get delivered.
+     This project is aimed at creating a platform that enables customers to order type of pizza from where they are located and they get delivered and also give them an option of not being delivered.

 ## project setup instructions